JDAI-CV/dabnn/README.md

 We provide a conversion tool, named onnx2bnn, to convert an ONNX model to a dabnn model.
 To get the conversion tool, just build the project using the native toolchain (instead of arm cross-compiling toolchain).
 For Linux users, we provide pre-built onnx2bnn AppImage.
 Linux users can download it from [GitHub Releases](https://github.com/JDAI-CV/dabnn/releases).
 For the usage and other information about AppImage, please check out https://appimage.org .

-Note: Even though ONNX has the Sign operator, we haven't supported it for now (It will be supported soon).
-Please remove the sign operation when exporting the ONNX model.
-We will automatically find which one is binary convolution according to the weight.
+Note: Binary convolution is a custom operator, so whether the ONNX model is dabnn-comptabile is heavily depend on the implementation of the binary convolution in the training code.
+We will soon provide an dabnn-comptabile PyTorch implementation of binary convolution.

 ## Pretrained Models